TariAgentBenchmark/ascend_atlas_200i_model_convert/README_ONNX.md

 ## Files

 - `convert_to_onnx.py` - Main conversion script
-- `test_onnx_model.py` - Test script to validate the ONNX model
+- `export_onnx.py` - Test script to validate the ONNX model
-- `model_simplified.onnx` - The exported ONNX model (created after running conversion)
+- `model.onnx` - The exported ONNX model (created after running conversion)

 ## Model Architecture

-The converted ONNX model is a **simplified version** of the original PIMFuse model with the following key differences:
+The converted ONNX model now uses the **complete original PIMFuse model** with all components preserved:

-### Original Model Components:
+### Model Components:
-- Vibration signal processing (CNN_1D_V1)
-- Pressure signal processing (CNN_1D_P1)
-- Physical model with FFT operations
-- Multi-modal fusion with attention mechanism

-### Simplified ONNX Model:
-- ✅ Vibration signal processing (CNN_1D_V1) - **Preserved**
+- ✅ Vibration signal processing (CNN_1D_V1) - **Fully Preserved**
-- ✅ Pressure signal processing (CNN_1D_P1) - **Preserved**
+- ✅ Pressure signal processing (CNN_1D_P1) - **Fully Preserved**
-- ⚠️ Physical model **without FFT operations** - **Simplified**
+- ✅ Physical model with pre-computed FFT data - **Fully Preserved**
-- ✅ Multi-modal fusion with attention mechanism - **Preserved**
+- ✅ Multi-modal fusion with attention mechanism - **Fully Preserved**

-### Why Simplification?
+### FFT Processing

-The original physical model uses FFT operations (`torch.fft.fft`) with complex numbers, which are not supported in ONNX.
-The simplified version:

-1. Uses only the CNN layers of the physical model
-2. Bypasses the FFT-based frequency domain analysis
-3. Maintains the same input/output interface
-4. Preserves the attention mechanism and fusion logic
+The FFT operations have been moved to the data preprocessing stage:

+1. FFT is computed during data processing and stored as `S_P1_fft`
+2. The model accepts pre-computed FFT data as input
+3. No FFT operations are performed within the model itself
+4. Full accuracy is maintained compared to the original model

 ## Usage